-Middle grade is normally less scary and violent, romance is rarely more than a crush, and language is minimal, and yet there are exceptions for all of those rules.
+Middle grade is normally less scary and violent, romance is rarely more than a crush, and language is minimal, and yet there are exceptions to all of those rules.
 But writer beware, proven methods and expectations from readers, parents, and teachers exist for a reason.
 Deviating from the norm can set you on a narrow ledge.
-You might see things that you wouldn’t from behind the railing, but without a keen sense of balance, you can quickly get into trouble.
+You might see things that you wouldn’t see from behind the railing, but without a keen sense of balance, you can quickly get into trouble.

-Just like writing for any other age group, tone is critical.
+Just like writing for any other age group, the tone is critical.
 If you want your stories to resonate with target readers, be sure that descriptions, dialogue, situations, and topics ring true to modern-day kids.

-Writers should immerse themselves in other popular middle grade books, tap into their own rich childhood memories, and find appropriate ways to observe and listen to how today’s kids interact and speak.
+Writers should immerse themselves in other popular middle grade books, tap into their rich childhood memories, and find appropriate ways to observe and listen to how today’s kids interact and speak.
 The proper voice might come very naturally if you’re in a house with kids in this age group, but if it’s been a while, watch popular shows and movies, listen to relatives and family friends, or volunteer at a local school, church, or community group.